Helga-Helga/statistical-recognition-methods/h4_perceptron/README.md

 If points are not separated by any ellipse, then you will see endless attempts to separate points with ellipse.

-An example of algorithm word is presented in the image:
+An example of algorithm work is presented in the image:

 ![Integral image computing](images/example.png)